Compare FLAC and ALAC for lossless audio, compatibility, and music workflows.

 FLAC is more universal

-FLAC is widely supported across platforms, players, and devices.
-It is often the default choice for lossless audio outside Apple systems.
+FLAC is widely supported across platforms and devices, making it the most common choice outside Apple ecosystems.

 ALAC fits Apple workflows